 What Makes a Coaching Testimonial Effective?

 A strong testimonial showcases real transformations and results your clients have achieved.
-It demonstrates how your coaching made a tangible difference in their lives, which inspires trust in your services.
-This can directly impact your ability to attract new clients.
+It shows how your coaching made a tangible difference in their lives, which is exactly what builds trust with people who are considering working with you.
+That trust directly impacts your ability to attract new clients.

 The Key Elements of a Persuasive Testimonial

-To build credibility with potential customers, your testimonials should resonate with them while highlighting the results you delivered.
-Here are some essential elements powerful testimonials tend to have.
+To build credibility with potential clients, your testimonials should resonate with them while highlighting the results you delivered.
+Here are the elements powerful testimonials tend to share.

 [ Read: Try This Client Testimonial Template to Get Raving Reviews ]